Gimkit – activity

 Fluency Matters Ecourse – part of a curriculum

 Over the past three school years, I have tried out a few Fluency Matters E-courses with a variety of novels and levels of students.
-Basically, you can get pretty much any comprehension-based reader published by Fluency matters as an electronic ebook.
+You can get pretty much any comprehension-based reader published by Fluency Matters as an electronic ebook.
 It also includes audio, as well as activities.
 Now you can also just purchase the online activities for a lower price if you already have the physical books.
-A couple of years ago I did this post on CiPeek how I used a Fluency Matters e-course.
+A couple of years ago I did this post on CiPeek about how I used a Fluency Matters e-course.

 Distance learning update – If you are expected to be fully online, these E-courses are one of the best options out there for full, ready-to-go units.